saidatsanni/MultifactorCEPM/README.md

 - **`Insample_regressions.R`**

   Performs in-sample predictive regressions for one-quarter-ahead returns using the full sample, first-half sample, and second-half sample.
+Generates Table 4.

-- **`OOS_Compare.R`**
+- **`oos_tests.R`**

-  Out-of-sample forecast evaluation using the HLN, ENC-NEW, and MSE-F tests.
+  Performs out-of-sample forecast evaluation using the HLN, ENC-NEW, and MSE-F tests and generates Table 5.

 - **`MIDAS_VarianceModel.R`**

   MIDAS variance construction from daily returns and in-sample prediction using MIDAS variance only.